Phillippa Christie MCMA

 A Brief History

-Phillippa began horse riding independently at just 3 years of age on a small holding in West Yorkshire.
-Riding many horses over the years and forming incredible bonds with her lifetime ponies Roulette and Cassie.
+Phillippa began horse riding independently at just 3 years of age on a small holding in West Yorkshire, UK.
 Growing up on a small family yard, she had freedom to be with the ponies in a more natural, playful environment.
 Through her teenage years she went on to win many red ribbons and trophies in showing, show jumping and mounted games.
 Her favourite past time being hacking, bareback and bitless riding.
-Fortunate to mix with equestrians who were bitless and barefoot many years before it came in to mainstream riding, this sparked her interest in ‘alternate equestrian’ methods.
+Phillippa was fortunate to mix with equestrians who were bitless and barefoot many years before it came in to mainstream riding, this sparked her interest in ‘alternate equestrian’ methods.

 Meeting one of the most famous natural trainers at a clinic in Lancashire took Phillippa on a journey to look beyond her previous teachings and explore natural methods in horsemanship and training.
 It was through her own mistakes, breakthroughs and problem solving, that led her to challenge her own views and constantly seek the truth and teachings of the horse.